sermons/found-fall/slides/slides.md

 1. Redemption: through **Christ**

 >>>
++ Fall
++ Divine Plan
++ How Christ Fulfilled the Plan
 + Our world is full of **evil**
   + Did God **purposely** make it so?
 + Did God create **evil**?